shzdasim/laravel-filament-pos/README.md

 ### Reporting
 Generate comprehensive reports for sales, purchases, inventory levels, and returns.
 Use these reports to analyze business performance and make informed decisions.

-### Dashboard
-An intuitive dashboard providing quick access to key metrics such as total sales, total purchases, inventory status, and recent transactions.
-Visualize data through graphs and charts for better insights.

 ## Contributing